 It’s important to know that calcium supplements can affect the way certain other medicines you are taking work.
 For example, calcium supplements can interfere with blood pressure and synthetic thyroid medicines, bisphosphonates, and antibiotics as well as certain medicines prescribed to treat bipolar disorder and HIV.
 Other supplements, such as iron, can affect how the body absorbs, uses, or gets rid of medicines or supplements.

 There are 2 main types of calcium supplements: calcium carbonate and calcium citrate.
 Both types are available without a prescription.
 Over-the-counter calcium supplements are available in tablet, chewable, liquid, and powder form.
 Other types of calcium include calcium gluconate and calcium lactate.
 These contain less elemental calcium than calcium carbonate and calcium citrate.

 If a supplement is right for you, your doctor will help you decide which one to take.
 They will also explain what amount of calcium to take each day and how to take the supplement.
 For example, calcium carbonate should be taken with meals to avoid possible unpleasant health effects (also called adverse effects).
 Taking it with meals helps your body to better absorb it.
 Calcium citrate can be taken on an empty stomach.

 If your body doesn’t get enough calcium and vitamin D to support important functions, it takes calcium from your bones.
 This is called losing bone mass.
 Losing bone mass makes the inside of your bones become weak and porous.
 This puts you at risk for the bone disease osteoporosis.

 Certain populations are at higher risk for low calcium levels, including:

 - People who have lactose intolerance and avoid dairy products

-- Women who have an eating disorder (for example, anorexia or the female athlete triad)
+- Women who have an eating disorder (for example, anorexia)

 - People who do not eat animal, fish, or dairy products (vegans)